maxguzenski/react-easy-style/README.md

 # React Easy Style

-A tiny library to easy apply css/styles to react components.
+Style your react component with **zero references** to your css classes or to inline-styles.

 **This project very young, so feedback from component authors would be greatly appreciated!**